 Historical Carnival and the Battle of Oranges – Ivrea

 This Historical Carnival in Ivrea is also so famous because of the “Battle of Oranges” taking place on Sunday, Monday, and Tuesday afternoon.

-The main character of the Carnival is the heroine, the Miller.
+The main character of Carnival is the heroine, the Miller.

 But many other characters and rituals are put on stage.

-On Thursday the Mayor of the city delivers his command power to the General who arrives in the City Hall with the Ensigns, Pifferi and Drums, and all of his General Staff (Napoleonic period), composed by officials by horse, who since 1800 have the task to assure the execution of the celebration.
+On Thursday the Mayor of the city delivers his command power to the General who arrives in the City Hall with the Ensigns, Pifferi and Drums, and all of his General Staff (Napoleonic period), composed of officials by horse, who since 1800 have the task to assure the execution of the celebration.

-Other historical characters are the Sostituto Gran Cancelliere, the Podestà (guarantor of the citizens’ freedom), the Vivandiere, the Corteo with the Districts’ Flags.
+Other historical characters are the Sostituto Gran Cancelliere, the Podestà (guarantor of the citizens’ freedom), the Vivandiere, and the Corteo with the Districts’ Flags.

-The same day citizens and visitors are invited to wear the Berretto Frigio, a red hat with a sock shape that symbolizes participation in the revolt and that avoids to be the target of the Oranges Battle.
+On the same day, citizens and visitors are invited to wear the Berretto Frigio, a red hat with a sock shape that symbolizes participation in the revolt and that avoids being the target of the Oranges Battle.

-On Saturday, presentation of the Miller’s escort to the General, children’s celebration, presentation of the different teams of Aranceri (people who throw oranges) through the streets, and of the charming miller to the city.
+On Saturday, the presentation of the Miller’s escort to the General, children’s celebration, presentation of the different teams of Aranceri (people who throw oranges) through the streets, and of the charming miller to the city.
 Historical parade of the Aranceri teams.
 Fire show.

-On Sunday, historical parade and in the afternoon the first Battle of Oranges with a jury observing teams in order to decide, the last day, who is the winner.
+On Sunday, a historical parade, and in the afternoon the first Battle of Oranges with a jury observing teams in order to decide, on the last day, who is the winner.

 Monday the “Pich e Pala Trophy”.
-One man for every team deals with the long shot of the orange towards the city Hall.
+One man for every team deals with the long shot of the orange toward the City Hall.
 In the afternoon the second day of the Battle of Oranges,

-The program of the Historical Carnival in Ivrea is very rich of events, parades, music, customs rituals.
+The program of the Historical Carnival in Ivrea is very rich in events, parades, music, and customs rituals.